microsoft/PowerPlatformConnectors/independent-publisher-connectors/Clearbit/readme.md

 ## Publisher: Troy Taylor, Hitachi Solutions

 ## Prerequisites
 Clearbit provides access to the Logo API with no account or authentication needed.
+Information about the API can be found [here](https://clearbit.com/docs#logo-api).

 ## Obtaining Credentials
 There are no credentials required to use the Logo API.